 Red Bell Pepper Benefits

-For your benefits, we have divided the various benefits of red bell pepper under connected sub headings.
+For your benefit, we have divided the various benefits of red bell pepper under connected subheadings.

 Red Bell Pepper: Health Benefits

 Apart from making the dishes attractive and delicious, these bright and glossy veggies are a storehouse of nutrients.
-Though green bell peppers are widely consumed, red bell peppers are much more nutritious and have comparatively sweeter taste.
+Though green bell peppers are widely consumed, red bell peppers are much more nutritious and have a comparatively sweeter taste.
 Some of the health benefits of red bell peppers are given below:

 1. Red bell peppers are a healthy option that can form part of your daily diet as they contain phytonutrientsi XNatural compounds derived from plants that are healthy for humans and possess medicinal values. that have powerful antioxidants in them.
 These antioxidants counteract environmental toxins and cell degradation.
-They protect your body from free radical damage that causes the development of cancer.
-Thus, bell peppers help in preventing different types of cancers in stomach, colon, breast, prostate and lung.
+They protect your body from free radical damage that causes the development of cancer (2).
+Thus, bell peppers help in preventing different types of cancers in the stomach, colon, breast, prostate, and lung.

 2. Red bell peppers provide a significant amount of vitamin C to the body.
-Apart from being a powerful antioxidant, vitamin C is vital for proper absorption of iron.
-Thus, those suffering from iron deficiency can consume red bell peppers with their iron source to facilitate maximum absorption.
+Apart from being a powerful antioxidant, vitamin C is vital for the proper absorption of iron.
+Thus, those suffering from iron deficiency can consume red bell peppers with their iron source to facilitate maximum absorption (3), (4).

-3. Snacking on red bell peppers helps in treating and preventing inflammation in the body.
+3. Snacking on red bell peppers helps in treating and preventing inflammation in the body (5).
 It is a great option for energizing yourself if you are overwhelmed with stress or feeling fatigued.

 4. The combination of vitamin B6 and magnesium in red bell peppers aid in decreasing anxiety, especially due to premenstrual symptoms (6), (7), (1).
 Being a natural diuretici XSubstances that aid kidneys in releasing more water and sodium, which helps maintain blood pressure. , vitamin B6 is great for reducing bloating and preventing hypertension (8), (9).